-Your weekly chores for the task may include shopping for ingredients but before that, you will have to make a shopping list and schedule a time to go to the store.
+Your weekly chores for the task may include shopping for ingredients, but before that, you will have to make a shopping list and schedule a time to go to the store.

-A monthly chore could include paying the bills and micro-tasks include collecting your bills and the stamps.
+A monthly chore could include paying the bills, and micro-tasks include collecting your bills and the stamps.

 See Also: Causes and Symptoms of ADHD

-Most importantly, when you feel like the normal range of chaos is expanding, reach out to an ADHD specialist and talk about your symptoms.
+Most importantly, when you feel like the normal range of chaos is expanding, reach out to professionals and talk about your symptoms.
 The stigma around ADHD, especially when an adult has it, can make it difficult for you to open up because it feels like you’re exaggerating, but your feelings are completely valid.
 Your doctor will be able to offer you better techniques to manage your symptoms.